Table of Contents

-- Construction for Change: In collaboration with with Adaptiv Architecture and HDR’s design4others (d4o) Initiative, Construction for Change is providing an open-source COVID-19 Response Unit Resource Guide to serve as a roadmap for components, concepts, and critical immediacy for organizations operating in resource strained settings that are looking to retrofit an existing space or construct a new one to provide healthcare and safety to reduce the spread of this virus.
-The full 16-page guide is available for download here.
+- Construction for Change: In collaboration with with Adaptiv Architecture and HDR’s design4others Initiative, Construction for Change has provided an open-source COVID-19 Response Unit Resource Guide for organizations looking to retrofit or construct new spaces for health and safety.

-- Days for Girls: Join Days for Girls to participate in the DfG Masks4Millions campaign.
-Their goal is to provide millions of masks to hospitals and clinics around the world.
+- Days for Girls: Days for Girls is running a DfG Masks4Millions campaign to provide millions of masks to hospitals and clinics around the world.

-- International Rescue Committee: The International Rescue Committee is ramping up their response to the outbreak with a focus on crisis zones with especially weak health systems, tackling disinformation about the virus and helping health workers protect themselves.
+- International Rescue Committee: The International Rescue Committee is focused on crisis zones with especially weak health systems, tackling disinformation about the virus and helping health workers protect themselves.

-- The Max Foundation: The Max Foundation is solving last-mile delivery challenges for thousands of cancer patients in low- and middle-income countries who are unable to reach hospitals and clinics to receive their supply of lifesaving treatment during this pandemic.
+- The Max Foundation: The Max Foundation is solving last-mile delivery challenges for thousands of cancer patients in low- and middle-income countries who are unable to reach hospitals and clinics to receive lifesaving treatment during the pandemic.

-- Medical Teams International : Medical Teams International is pivoting their entire organization to prevent the spread of COVID-19 and to support local health systems in responding to it through providing PPE, converting dental centers into support centers, and training staff in order to prevent infections in refugee camps and other remote locations.
+- Medical Teams International: Medical Teams International is helping prevent the spread of COVID-19 by providing PPE to healthcare workers, converting dental centers into support centers, and training staff to prevent infections in refugee camps and other remote locations.

-- Mercy Corps: In more than 40 countries, Mercy Corps is actively helping communities to prepare for and protect against the coronavirus outbreak, providing safe, reliable information and support to vulnerable and often overlooked people, and positioning to ensure ongoing delivery of their lifesaving work.
+- Mercy Corps: In more than 40 countries, Mercy Corps is helping communities prepare for and protect against the coronavirus, providing safe, reliable information, supporting vulnerable and often overlooked people, and positioning aid supplies to ensure ongoing delivery.